AviatrixSystems/Docs/HowTos/rbac_faq.rst

 Tasks carried out by an Admin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. The admin creates an account admin group by logging in and navigates to Accounts > Permission Groups > **+Add New**.
-Give the group a name, such as "account-admins."
+1. The admin creates an account admin group by logging in and navigating to Accounts > Permission Groups > **+Add New**.
+The admin gives the group a name, such as "account-admins."
 2. The admin gives this group permission to create Access Accounts by navigating to Accounts > Permission Groups.
 The admin clicks the 3 skewer dots > **Manage Permission**> **+Add New.
 3. The admin selects **Accounts** in the list of functions and **OK** to confirm.
 4. The admin creates user Bob to the account_admins group by navigating to Account Users > **+New User**.
 The admin enters Bob in the name field and completes the other fields.
-For the field RBAC Groups, select account-admins created in step 1.
+For the field RBAC Groups, the admin selects account-admins created in step 1.

 Tasks carried out by Bob
 ~~~~~~~~~~~~~~~~~~~~~~~~~